bazelbuild/rules_scala/README.md

     <li>javac outputs incorrect targets due to a problem we're tracing down.
 Practically we've noticed it's pretty trivial to understand the correct target (i.e. it's almost a formatting problem) </li>
   </ul>

+Note: the last two issues are bugs which will be addressed by [https://github.com/bazelbuild/rules_scala/issues/839].

 ### [Experimental] Strict deps mode
-We have a strict dependency checker which requires that any type referenced in a scala rule should be included in that rule's deps.
+We have a strict dependency checker which requires that any type referenced in the sources of a scala target should be included in that rule's deps.
 To learn about the motivation for this you can visit this Bazel blog [post](https://blog.bazel.build/2017/06/28/sjd-unused_deps.html) on the subject.

 The option `strict_deps_mode` can be set to `off`, `warn`, or `error`.
 We highly recommend setting it to `error`.